About TRW — The Real Work

 It was scrappy.
 But the agents stopped repeating themselves.

 Then something unexpected happened.
 The framework started building itself.
-Each session used the learnings from the last.
-Quality compounded.
+Each session drew on the learnings recorded by the last.
+The mistakes that had been written down stopped surfacing fresh in every new session.

 Session N teaches session N+1.
 The loop never stops.